Campus visit planning

 DowntownMost Brown visit weekends, especially first visits, family travel, train arrivals, and easy post-visit dinnersIt balances hotel comfort, dinner flexibility, and a clear morning path to the campus day better than the other options.It is less romantic than College Hill, but the logistics payoff is usually worth it.

-College HillTrips where Brown itself needs to dominate the full stay or where the visit sits next to museum and RISD timeIt shortens the distance between the hotel and the actual reason for the trip when campus gravity is genuinely high.It is easy to choose it for atmosphere and then regret losing the easier downtown dinner-and-hotel loop.
+College HillTrips where Brown itself needs to dominate the full stay or where the visit sits next to museum and RISD timeIt shortens the distance between the hotel and the actual reason for the trip when campus time genuinely controls the stay.It is easy to choose it for atmosphere and then regret losing the easier downtown dinner-and-hotel base.

 Airport / outer beltOnly price-driven trips where the savings clearly outweigh the added city frictionSometimes the rate gap is big enough to matter, especially for a very short visit with minimal Providence plans.Most families and first-time Brown visitors end up paying back the savings in transport friction, lost time, and a weaker city experience.